genarominetto/skill_builder_exams/README.md

 ## Main Files

 - `main.ipynb`: Jupyter Notebook to run the program.
-- `exam.py`: Contains the Exam class definition and related methods.
+- `exam.py`: Contains the Exam class definition.
 - `practice.py`: Provides the function to practice exams interactively.
 - `sql.py`: Offers functions to interact with the SQLite3 database (`exams.db`).